Laparoscopic gastric banding - discharge

 You will eat only liquid or puréed food for 2 to 3 weeks after your surgery.
 You will slowly add in soft foods, and then regular foods.

 Keep your dressings (bandage) on your wounds clean and dry.
 If you have sutures (stitches) or staples, they will be removed about 7 to 10 days after surgery.
 Some stitches can dissolve on their own.
 Your provider will tell if you have this kind.

 Change the dressings (bandages) every day if you were told to do so.
 Be sure to change them more often if they get dirty or wet.

 You may have bruising around your wound.
 This is normal.
 It will go away on its own.
 The skin around your incisions may be a little red.
 This is normal, too.

-Unless you are told otherwise, DO NOT shower until after your follow-up appointment with your provider.
-When you can shower, let water run over your incision, but DO NOT scrub it or let the water beat down on it.
+Ask your provider when it is safe to shower.
+When you can shower, let water run over your incision, but do not scrub it or let the water beat down on it.

-By the time you leave the hospital, you will likely have a follow-up appointment scheduled with your surgeon within a few weeks.
+By the time you leave the hospital, you will likely have a follow-up appointment scheduled with your surgeon within 1 to 2 weeks.
 You will see your surgeon several more times in the first year after your surgery.

 You may also have appointments with:

 - A nutritionist or dietitian, who will teach you how to eat correctly with your smaller stomach.
 You will also learn about what foods and drinks you should have after surgery.